sergi0g/cup/README.md

 ![Cup web in dark mode](screenshots/web_dark.png)

 _If you like this project and/or use Cup, please consider starring the project ⭐.
-It motivates me to continue working on it and imrpoving it.
+It motivates me to continue working on it and improving it.
 Plus, you get updates for new releases!_

 ## Screenshots 📷